claytonwramsey/chess-engines-class/hw4/README.md

    This will be the longest step of the process.

 1. Report the results of the tournament in a file named `report.txt`.
-   The contents "Results" popup here is sufficient.
+   The contents of the "Results" popup here is sufficient.

 This process should take roughly half an hour of coding, but will require a few hours of just letting stuff run in the background while you wait for things to happen.